Bundanoon Sessions Weekend

-Although the Bundanoon DanceFest has been cancelled, some regular musicians however have requested a music weekend in its place.
+When the Bundanoon DanceFest was cancelled, some regular musicians put in a request for a music weekend in its place.

-Essentially we are planning a music sessions weekend with time slots allocated to some focussed sessions eg Tunes of Eileen McCoy, Sea Shanties, etc and other informal sessions.
+Essentially this was a music sessions weekend with time slots allocated to some focussed sessions eg Backblocks Tunes, Sea Shanties, etc and other informal sessions.

 Dancing in Fetters Tour